ap0llo/Cake.GitLab/docs/mdsource/identites-and-connection-objects.source.md

 ## "Identity" objects

-### GitLabServerIdentity
+### ServerIdentity

-A `GitLabServerIdentity` object encapsulates all data to identify a Gitlab server.
+A `ServerIdentity` object encapsulates all data to identify a Gitlab server.

 It can be created from the GitLab server's host name.

-snippet: GitLabServerIdentity
+snippet: ServerIdentity

-### GitLabProjectIdentity
+### ProjectIdentity

-A `GitLabProjectIdentity` object encapsulates all data to identify a project on a Gitlab server.
+A `ProjectIdentity` object encapsulates all data to identify a project on a Gitlab server.
 This includes

 - The server's host name